lachrist/otiluke/README.md

 ## Transform every scripts your browser is loading: `--mitm`

-The `--mitm` tool deploy a HTTP proxy at the given port which effectively implement the man-in-the-middle attack.
+The `--mitm` tool deploys a HTTP proxy at the given port which effectively implements the man-in-the-middle attack.
-The given transformation module is [browserified](http://browserify.org/) into every HTML page while the javascript traffic is stringified and passed to the transformation function.
+The given transformation module is [browserified](http://browserify.org/) into every requested HTML page while the JavaScript traffic is stringified and passed to the transformation function.
 Note that inline event handlers are NOT intercepted (yet).

 ```shell